dailybruin/the-stack/_posts/2019-04-30-ucla-housing.md

 ---
-title: Bruins' Apartment Analyzed
+title: Bruins' Apartments Analyzed
-teaser: Find out how apartment rent prices have changed over the year, where are bruins living, and talks of affordable housing.
+teaser: Find out how apartment rent prices have changed over the year, where are bruins living, and talk of affordable housing.
 authors:
   - lik_teng_ung
 featured_image: